 Selling on Instagram does not require a budget unless you want to run ads.
 Instagram takes a 5% selling fee or $0.40 flat fee for shipping orders of $8.00 or less with each sale.

 Yes!
-ShipBob is an omnichannel fulfillment solution that can help you fulfill Instagram Shopping orders, plus other social commerce channels like Facebook.
+ShipBob is an omnichannel fulfilment solution that can help you fulfil Instagram Shopping orders, plus other social commerce channels like Facebook.